scran_pca

 Block_Integer type for the blocking factor.

-EigenMatrix_A floating-point Eigen::Matrix class.
+EigenMatrix_A floating-point column-major Eigen::Matrix class.

 EigenVector_A floating-point Eigen::Vector class.